Kansas vs. TCU: Sportsbook promo codes, odds, spread, over/under - January 6

 Kansas vs. TCU Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup posted on individual sportsbooks.
+Take a look at the odds, spread and over/under for this matchup at individual sportsbooks.

 |Favorite